The Party Boys (album)

-The Party Boys is the self-titled sole debut album by Australian rock band the Party Boys.
-It was released in 1987.
-Tracks 2, 4, 5 and 8 were originals, the rest of the songs are covers, originally recorded by (in order): Argent, John Kongos, Them, the Angels, La De Da's and AC/DC, however "It Could Have Been You" was originally released by Party Boy's lead singer John Swan as a single in 1985.
+The Party Boys is the self-titled lone studio album by Australian rock supergroup the Party Boys.
+It was released in November 1987.
+Tracks 2, 4, 5 and 8 were originals, the rest of the songs are covers, originally recorded by (in order): Argent, John Kongos, Them, the Angels, La De Da's and AC/DC, however "It Could Have Been You" was originally released by the Party Boys' frontman John Swan as a solo single in 1985.